Tucson Mountains: Parks and preserves

 The Arizona-Sonora Desert Museum is located on the west flank of the Tucson Mountains.
-Much of the range is protected by Saguaro National Park and Tucson Mountain County Park.
+Much of the range is protected by Saguaro National Park and Tucson Mountain Park, run by Pima County.
 Old Tucson Studios are located just west of the Tucson Mountains.

 Tucson Mountain Park was established in April 1929.
 The Pima County Parks Commission, with C. B. Brown as its chairman, was established to oversee the park.
 At approximately 20000 acre, the park is one of the largest natural resource areas owned and managed by a local government in the U.S. The park has approximately 62 mi of non-motorized shared-use trails.
 The area is popular with hikers, mountain bikers, and equestrians.

 Saguaro National Park was created as a national monument in 1933 and later designated a national park in 1994.
 The Tucson Mountain District of Saguaro National Park ranges from an elevation of 2180 to 4687 ft and contains 2 biotic communities, desert scrub, and desert grassland.
 Average annual precipitation is approximately 10.27 in.
 Common wildlife include the coyote, Gambel's quail, and desert tortoise.

-According to historian David Leighton, Brown Mountain in Tucson Mountain Park is named in honor of park founder, C.B.
+Brown Mountain in Tucson Mountain Park is named in honor of park founder, C.B.
 Brown; Kinney Road, the main thoroughfare in the park is, named for Pima County Supervisor, Jack C. Kinney who worked with Brown in the creation of the park and McCain Loop was named for J.C.
 McCain, the first park ranger.